This is a question I get often and I always answer it honestly: it does in mine!

 - Do you and your children get hives easily?
 React badly to bee or wasp stings?

-- Do you and your kids get bad GI reactions to foods?
-Do you have to avoid foods that are fermented or things like dairy, soy or corn?
+- Do you and your kids get bad GI or delayed allergic reactions to foods yet test negative for food allergies?
+Do you have to avoid foods that are fermented?
+Can’t eat wheat but test negative for celiac?

 These could be signs of familial mast cell dysfunction.
 Of course this is just my own experience with this disease.
 I know it definitely runs in my own family and these are just a few of our symptoms.

-Speaking of the experts, there is a study out that answers pretty definitively the question on the familial occurrence of mast cell disease.
+However, there is a more recent study out that answers pretty definitively the question on the familial occurrence of mast cell disease.
 It’s from the scientists at Bonn.
 Here’s a quick synopsis:

 One-hundred-and-twenty-four patients ( = index patients), who presented to our Bonn Interdisciplinary Research Group for Systemic Mast Cell Diseases between May, 2005, and November, 2011, for diagnostic reasons, were asked to participate in this study and 84 index patients with MCAD (MCAS n = 69, SM n = 15) agreed.